 College of the Ozarks

-The College of the Ozarks has specific goals for the following categories: academic, Christian, patriotic, vocational, and cultural.
+A member of the Association of Presbyterian Colleges & Universities, College of the Ozarks has specific goals for the following categories: academic, Christian, patriotic, vocational, and cultural.
 The Christian goal is to encourage spiritual development by incorporating faith into students' education and living environment.
 Students have many opportunities to explore their faith.
 Bible study is offered each Wednesday during the lunch hour; a yearly all-school retreat is held in the fall.
 Leadership opportunities include Small Group Leader Training, which prepares students to serve as residence floor leaders.
 The college also offers many community service activities for students, such as tutoring, volunteering at children's centers, and providing food and clothing for low-income families.
 Available majors include communication arts, Biblical and theological studies, and computer science, with minors in Christian ministry and art history.
 Students can also complete pre-professional programs in medical technology, nutrition and dietetics, and pre-law.

 Students interested in enrolling in the College of the Ozarks will need to submit the following: